Course Postgraduate

 You’ll examine global sustainability challenges and explore inspiring solutions at international, regional and local levels.
 You’ll learn about urban and regional sustainability, climate change adaptation, sustainability education and ethics, and take a closer look at sustainability and international development within Asia.

 You could choose professional-based electives to specialise in project and risk management, ethics, sustainability within businesses, and leading and managing non-government organisations.
 You might choose policy-based electives to specialise in environmental impact assessment, environmental policy and energy policy.
+There are also opportunities to take career-building sustainability internships for academic credit and/or to acquire specialised professional skills through Masters-level sustainability research.

 3 reasons to study a Master of Sustainable Development at Murdoch